Aston Villa are set to take on Freiburg at Besiktas Park on May 20 in the Europa League final in Istanbul.

 Alcohol laws

-Alcohol is widely available in bars, pubs, restaurants, and shops in Istanbul, although buying it inside the stadiums is not usually possible.
+Alcohol is widely available for purchase in bars, pubs, restaurants and shops in Istanbul, though it is not usually possible to buy it inside the city's Stadiums.
 Still, given its reputation, it would be advised not to take drinking to the extreme in Istanbul, as it is important to have your wits about you at all times.